 Human Systems Intervention MA

-- Completion of a bachelor's degree with a minimum B average or a cumulative grade point average of at least 3.00.
+- Bachelor's degree with a minimum B average or a cumulative grade point average of at least 3.00.

 - Successful completion of a one week residential Basic Human Interaction Laboratory and have written documentation from laboratory staff that they have competency in interpersonal interaction and facilitation.